benedictsuarez888/BC-Online-Shop/README.md

 MySQL Server
 "bconlineshop.sql" is the SQL File that we used in the application.
 The file is located in the root directory of the project.

+Update:
+Removed the MySQL Integration changed with a Simple JSON Store.

 # How to Run the Application?
 1. Go to your Terminal or Command Prompt.
 2. Go to the specific folder where you want to save the project.